 Floor plans and details reduce guesswork

-Detailed listing information matters too.
+Detailed listing information matters, too.
 On Whidbey Island, that may include practical features such as land configuration, parcel size, access considerations, and property function.
 Buyers often want both the emotional story and the practical story before they are ready to act.

 Distribution beyond the MLS expands reach

-For a place-based market like Whidbey, broader distribution is especially valuable.
+For a place-based market like Whidbey, broad distribution is especially valuable.
 Some buyers are local, but many are relocating, looking for a second home, or comparing island options from a distance.
-The more complete and visible your marketing is, the easier it becomes for those buyers to understand your property before they travel for a showing.
+The more complete and visible your marketing is, the easier it becomes for buyers to understand your property before they travel for a showing.

 - Capture attention quickly